linsujie/bibcmd/README.md

     s  open the search diaglog box

     o  open the term with primarily pdf reader, e.g. evince O  open the term with secondary pdf READER
     D  draw the logic pictrue of the list p  print the term
     P  print all term

     q  quit

 ### command that would change the data

-    a  add a new term
-    u  update the current term with new pdf file or bibtex File t  tag or untag the current term to a key d  delete the term
+    a  add a new term (The new term would be tagged with the key 'newtmp' by default) u  update the current term with new pdf file or bibtex File t  tag or untag the current term to a key d  delete the term
     n  note the term
 ***

-## list
+## list (key)

     a  add a key as the son of current key
     A  add a key as the son of the origin key